-Pet Custody
+Pet Custody Attorney

 Scroll Down

-The Animal Law Firm’s animal lawyers are tried and tested when it comes to pet custody disputes in Colorado.
-Even though you can’t technically have custody of a pet because pets are treated as property by the court, legal disputes can arise over who has a lawful right to keep the pet as property.
-If you and your partner split up and a pet is something you both love, these “pet custody” battles can get really intense.
+The Animal Law Firm's animal lawyers are tried and tested when it comes to pet custody disputes.
+Even though you can't technically have custody of a pet because pets are treated as property by the court, legal disputes can arise over who has a lawful right to keep the pet as property.
+If you and your partner split up and a pet is something you both love, these "pet custody" battles can get really intense.
 The court will be left to determine who should retain ownership of the pet, which means you may have to supply evidence to prove you are the owner.

 How Pet Custody Is Determined in Court

-Broadly speaking, the Colorado court will consider three primary factors as they work to determine who has ownership of the pet.
+Broadly speaking, the court will consider three primary factors as they work to determine who has ownership of the pet.
 More specifically, the court will examine:

 • Which party purchased or adopted the animal